 What is bipolar disorder?

 Bipolar disorder is a mental health condition characterized by extreme mood, energy, activity levels, and concentration shifts.
 The mood fluctuations go from extreme happiness, irritation, or energized behavior (also named manic episodes) to periods of extreme sadness, indifference, and helplessness (known as depressive episodes).

 Bipolar I disorder involves periods of mania that alternate with depressive episodes.

 Bipolar II disorder consists of alternating depressive and hypomanic episodes (periods of elevated mood and energy milder in nature than manic episodes)

-In the video below, Kati Morton, a licensed therapist, discusses in detail what is Bipolar II disorder.
+In the video below, Kati Morton, a licensed therapist, discusses in detail what Bipolar II disorder is.

-Cyclothymic disorder is expressed by brief periods of hypomania taking turns with short depressive symptoms (both less intense and shorter compared to the first two types).
+Cyclothymic disorder is expressed by brief periods of hypomania taking turns with short depressive symptoms (less intense and shorter than the first two types).

-The shifts a person suffering from bipolar disorder experiences are more dramatic than one would usually encounter.
-Although there can be symptom-free periods (known as euthymia), the mood fluctuations can significantly impact a person’s day to day functioning.
+The shifts a person with bipolar disorder experiences are more dramatic than one would usually encounter.
+Although there can be symptom-free periods (known as euthymia), mood fluctuations can significantly impact a person’s day-to-day functioning.
 This could be one of the reasons why bipolar relationships fail.

 1. Dramatic changes in mood and behavior